acurwen/Workload-1-Repo/README.md

 ## Conclusion

 I had a lot of fun doing this project.
 I noticed that working through documentation helps me understand my work better and that it’d probably be helpful to start documentation immediately as I start a project.
 Working on this workload alongside the RBAC activity helped me become more comfortable with writing commands and scripts in Bash, and also demonstrated how tough handling main branch + elective branch will be.
 I also feel closer to my classmates simply because of all the time we spent together in the study room stressing and working together.
 Thinking through things with each other really helped me complete this project.
-So big shoutout to Jordan, Jon, Kaia, Ke and Jeremy!!
+Big shoutout to Jordan, Jon, Kaia, Ke and Jeremy!

 ----------------------------------------------------------------